HaliteChallenge/Halite-III/website/learn-programming-challenge/basic-game-rules/index.md

 sort_key: 0
 ---

-Halite III, codenamed Shipyard, is a game of strategy and production.
-Players command fleets of ships, using them to filter halite from the seas.
-They compete to have the most halite, and are ranked by the amount of halite collected at the end of the game (500 turns).
-Shipyard is played on a symmetric rectangular grid of square cells, which wraps around at both edges.

-Players have a base, called their shipyard; a fleet of ships; and a store of halite.
-They start with their base and 1000 halite in their store, but no ships.
-Ships carry a cargo of halite, which also serves as fuel; there is a 1000 cap on how much halite a ship can carry at a given time.
-They spend halite to move around the board along cardinal directions (N/S/E/W), one cell at a time; this costs them fuel/halite equal to 10% of the halite present at the location they are moving off of.
-If they instead remain still, they collect halite from the cell they are on, collecting 25% of the available halite per turn (rounded to the nearest integer).
-Ships may also choose to dump halite into the sea.
-If two ships collide, both are destroyed; their cargo is deposited as halite on the cell they tried to move to.

-The shipyard is at a fixed location and does not move.
-Ships may move on top of the shipyard; if they dump halite onto this location, the halite is added to the store and the player may spend it.
-They spend 500 halite to construct a ship, plus however much halite they choose to put as the initial fuel/cargo level.

-Additionally, players can spend 2000 halite to convert a ship to a drop-off site (dropoff for short), giving another place where ships can deposit collected halite, in order to increase the efficiency of the others sailing the halite seas.
+Halite III, codenamed Shipyard, is an exploratory resource management game, in which 2-4 players command a fleet of ships that trawl the sea for halite, a sparkling energy resource.

+The object of the game is to collect and deposit the most halite into shipyards and drop-off zones, over the course of 500 turns.

+Gameplay takes place on a wrapping rectangular grid of a variety of sizes.
+Each square grid cell contains an amount of halite.

+Each player starts the game with: a base, called their shipyard; and 1000 halite in their store.
+The shipyard's location does not move.
+Ships may move on top of the shipyard and dump halite there, depositing the resource into their store.

+Players can spawn ships from the shipyard, for a cost of 500 halite, plus whatever amount they wish to add as an initial load.

+Ships can carry up to 1000 halite as cargo, and each turn can:
+* Move one square in a cardinal direction (N, S, E, W).
+Each move costs 10% of the halite available at their turn origin location.
+If two ships collide, both are destroyed; their cargo is deposited as halite on the cell collision site.
+* Dump halite.
+* Remain still.
+In this state, ships collect 25% of the available halite per turn (rounded to the nearest integer).
+* Be converted into a drop-off site for 2000 halite, additional locations for halite drop-off.
 Ships pay no fee when using their own dropoff sites; when using another player’s dropoff, they pay a 25% tax on delivered cargo, paid to the player who constructed the site.

-## Map at Game Start
+## Gameplay

 Halite III proceeds as follows:

 In the initialization phase, bots are given the map, the location of their shipyards, and a single ship on top of their shipyard.
 They are also given time to initialize, and are expected to send back their name.

 Each turn, bots are sent the state of the map, and additionally the states of them and their opponents.
-Bots return a series of commands, of which there are four types.
+Bots return a series of the above described commands:

-1. Spawn a ship from the factory with a specified amount of halite.
-Note that this will cost an amount greater than the specified halite, for ships have a base cost, too.
+1. Spawn a ship from the shipyard
-1. Move a specified ship one square in the specified direction.
+1. Move a specified ship one square in the specified direction: N, S, E, W.
-1. Construct a dropoff point from a ship.
+1. Construct a drop-off point from a ship.
 1. Dump a specified amount of halite.
 If the ship is on top of a shipyard or dropoff, the halite is transferred there.
 Otherwise, it is dumped back into the sea.

 The game engine, upon receiving instructions from the player, will execute them in the order of dump commands, construct commands, move commands, and finally spawn commands, followed by computing the actual extraction of halite by ships.
-If two ships attempt to move to the same location, both are sunk and their cargo is lost.
 If and only if no command is issued to a ship, it will filter halite from the sea.

-The cost of moving a ship is 10% of the halite on the present site and is taken from the ship’s onboard store of halite (rounded to the nearest integer).
-Additionally, ships extract 25% of the halite on a site per turn when actively filtering (also rounded to the nearest integer).

 Bots have up to 6 seconds to issue commands each turn.

-## Starting a game

-Two or four players compete in a match.
-At the start of the game, each player will have 3 ships on the map.

 ## Win conditions